Boudica: Events leading to the revolt

 On his death in AD 60/61, Prasutagus made his two daughters as well as the Roman Emperor Nero his heirs.
 The Romans ignored the will, and the kingdom was absorbed into the province of Britannia.
 Catus Decianus, procurator of Britain, was sent to secure the Iceni kingdom for Rome.

 The Romans' next actions were described by Tacitus, who detailed pillaging of the countryside, the ransacking of the king's household, and the brutal treatment of Boudica and her daughters.
 According to Tacitus, Boudica was flogged and her daughters were raped.
 These abuses are not mentioned in Dio's account, who instead cites three different causes for the rebellion: the recalling of loans that were given to the Britons by Seneca; Decianus Catus's confiscation of money formerly loaned to the Britons by the Emperor Claudius; and Boudica's own entreaties.
 The loans were thought by the Iceni to have been repaid by gift exchange.

-Tacitus attributed to Boudica an apocryphal speech addressed to her people.
-The speech includes a reminder to her allies the Trinovantes about how much better their life was before Roman occupation, stressing that wealth cannot be enjoyed under slavery and placing the blame upon herself for not expelling the Romans as they had done when Julius Caesar had come for their land.
-The willingness of the barbarians to sacrifice a higher quality of living under the Romans in exchange for their freedom and personal liberty was an important part of what Dio considered to be motivation for the rebellions.
+Dio gives Boudica a speech to her people and their allies reminding them that life was much better before the Roman occupation, stressing that wealth cannot be enjoyed under slavery and placing the blame upon herself for not expelling the Romans as they had done when Julius Caesar invaded.
+The willingness of those seen as barbarians to sacrifice a higher quality of living under the Romans in exchange for their freedom and personal liberty was an important part of what Dio considered to be motivation for the rebellions.